Iliera should have died.

 “This was all a trap,” I explained.
 “Iliera, that wand was enchanted, cursed, or something altogether different.
-It’s clear Lady Sonea… Evanor… she had always intended or the wand to eventually reach your hands.
-She knew how powerful you were with the Light.
-She wanted this to happen, and now it has come to pass, so she’s here, wandering around out there in the present day again.”
+It’s clear Lady Sonea… Evanor… she had always intended for the wand to reach your hands.
+She knew how powerful you were.
+She wanted this to happen, and now it has come to pass, so she’s here, wandering around out there in the present again.”

 “Why?”
 Iliera asked.
 “What was it for?”

 “The spell is complex,” I told her.
 “It’s a temporal portal, from one place to another, while also breaching through time using massive aethereal energy.
 None of the magic users seem to understand how Evanor was able to anchor each end of the portal to bypass the flow of time.
 She has done something that the current magic users of Azirin assumed was impossible.”